FPGA-Based Neural Network Accelerators for Space Applications: A Survey: Literature Review

-Results demonstrated that on the Zynq board, the inference time was 141.68 milliseconds, and the power consumption was 3.4 watts.
-In contrast, the estimated inference time on the Kintex FPGA was 264.72 milliseconds, with an estimated power consumption of 1.6 watts.
-Notably, the FPGAs utilized in this study exhibited superior energy efficiency compared to the CloudScout Myriad 2~\cite{movidiusIntelMovidiusMyriad2020} implementation.
-The Zynq board's energy efficiency was 0.48 J, whereas that of Myriad 2 was 0.63 J. Furthermore, Myriad 2 exhibited an inference time of 346 milliseconds and a power consumption of 1.8 W.
+On the Zynq board, the inference time was 141.68 ms, and the power consumption was 3.4 watts.
+In contrast, the estimated inference time on the Kintex FPGA was 264.72 ms, with an estimated power consumption of 1.6 watts.
+These implementations exhibited superior energy efficiency compared to the CloudScout Myriad 2~\cite{movidiusIntelMovidiusMyriad2020} implementation.
+The Zynq board's energy efficiency was 0.48 J, whereas that of Myriad 2 was 0.63 J. Furthermore, Myriad 2 exhibited an inference time of 346 ms and a power consumption of 1.8 W.